 Benefits Description You pay After the calendar year deductible Accidental injury (cont.)
-Note: We pay prescription medications for use at home under Sections 5(a), PPO: Nothing (No deductible) 5(c) or 5(f) as appropriate.
-Non-PPO: Only the difference between the Plan allowance and the billed amount (No deductible) Providers outside the 50 United States: Nothing (No deductible) Medical emergency Regular Plan benefits apply to care you receive in the outpatient Emergency PPO: 10% of the Plan allowance Room (ER) or physician's office because of a medical emergency (non-accident).
-Items covered include: • Medical services and supplies Non-PPO: 10% of the Plan allowance and any difference between our allowance and the billed Physician services and supplies amount X-ray, laboratory and pathology services and machine diagnostic tests Providers outside the 50 United States: 10% of t Plan allowance Outpatient care in an urgent care facility because of a medical emergency.
-PPO: \$50 copayment per occurrence Non-PPO: \$50 copayment per occurrence and any difference between our allowance and the billed amount Providers outside the 50 United States: \$50 copayment per occurrence Ambulance Professional ambulance service as a result of an accident PPO: 10% of the Plan allowance (No deductible) Note: See Section 5(c) for non-emergency service.
-Non-PPO: 10% of the Plan allowance and any difference between our allowance and the billed Note: This benefit includes air ambulance service when medically necessary amount (No deductible) to transport you to the nearest facility equipped to handle your medical condition.
-Providers outside the 50 United States: 10% of the Plan allowance (No deductible) Not covered: All charges Ambulance transport for you or your family's convenience
+Note: We pay prescription medications for use at home under Sections 5 PPO: Nothing (No deductible) (a), 5(c) or 5(f) as appropriate.
+Non-PPO: Only the difference between the Plan allowance and the billed amount (No deductible) Providers outside the 50 United States: Nothing (No deductible) Medical emergency Regular Plan benefits apply to care you receive in the outpatient PPO: 10% of the Plan allowance Emergency Room (ER) or physician's office because of a medical emergency (non-accident).
+Items covered include: Non-PPO: 10% of the Plan allowance and any difference between our allowance and the Medical services and supplies billed amount Physician services and suppliesX-ray, laboratory and pathology services and machine diagnostic test Providers outside the 50 United States: 10% of the Plan allowance Outpatient care in an urgent care facility because of a medical emergency.
+PPO: \$50 copayment per occurrence (No deductible) Non-PPO: \$50 copayment per occurrence and any difference between our allowance and the billed amount (No deductible) Providers outside the 50 United States: \$50 copayment per occurrence (No deductible) Ambulance Professional ambulance service when medically necessary PPO: 10% of the Plan allowance (No deductible) Note: This benefit includes air ambulance service when medically necessary to transport you to the nearest facility equipped to handle medical condition.
+Non-PPO: 10% of the Plan allowance and any difference between our allowance and the billed amount (No deductible) Providers outside the 50 United States: 10% of the Plan allowance (No deductible) Not covered: All charges • Ambulance transport for you or your family's convenience